-Differing from last year’s “What’s your J-Talent?” contest, this year’s contest dispenses with categories.
+Unlike last year’s “What’s your J-Talent?” contest, this year’s contest dispenses with categories.
 Simply submit a short video entry on what your “Japan in a Minute” looks like — it could be about your favourite memory of Japan, a special Japan-related skill you have, or simply what you love or miss about Japan.

 Entries will be judged on the following basic criteria:

 - Entry expresses ingenuity is imaginative and expressive

 - Entry displays a fresh and exciting perspective or element of surprise

 - Entry displays a solid understanding of the target Japanese culture

 - Entry uses effective sound/acoustics and video editing